From Pain to Perspective

 I can’t imagine going through what I’ve been through with a fucked-up, half-ass doctor.

-My doctor arranged a social worker to team up with her pharmacist within her clinic to coordinate getting me a CoaguChek device—it’s a very expensive machine that lets me check my INR levels at home for the Warfarin blood thinner I’m on.
+My doctor arranged for a social worker to team up with her pharmacist within her clinic to coordinate getting me a CoaguChek device—an expensive device that lets me check my INR levels at home for the blood thinner I’m on— Warfarin .

-She even came to my house for weeks—made house calls.
+She came to my house for weeks—made house calls.
 That shit is unheard of these days!
-And she did that because she knew the shit I was up against.
-That’s not just a doctor—that’s a lifeline.
+She did that because she knew the shit I was up against.

 I know there are plenty of doctors out there who don’t care, who are inefficient.
 I’ve met a few along the way.
 Their admins not doing their job properly—or at all.

 Not in my court, thank God.
-But oh, I know all about the slack-ass admins.
-I’ve heard it straight from the horse’s mouth.
+Oh, I know all about the slack-ass admins.
+I’ve heard it all, straight from the horse’s mouth.

 That phone game—having to call and call again to get shit done, just to see if it’s even been done—is fucking draining.
-Chasing down shit to make sure it’s handled.
-And it’s what you have to do sometimes—most times, especially nowadays—just to get a simple fax done.
+Chasing down shit to make sure it’s handled—it’s what you have to do sometimes—most times, especially nowadays—just to get a simple fax done.

 If you want answers, you gotta follow that shit up.
 You gotta chase that shit down, ’cause the system’s overloaded.
 You have to do most of the work yourself.
 That’s just the way it is.

-I speak as a mother whose daughter had Crohn’s disease at 9 years old and breast cancer at 28—not to mention my own battles.
+I speak as a mother whose daughter had Crohn’s disease at nine years old and breast cancer at twenty-eight—not to mention my own battles.
 You can’t imagine how many doors I’ve had to kick down.

 Luckily, I have a badass doctor—and ya, I’m gonna call her that—because she’s the real deal.
 Through and through.

 My doctor said hopefully it’s just from the opioid use, and eventually my stomach will bounce back—it takes time.
-And I knew the opioids were gonna fuck with my stomach, which is why around 6–8 weeks I thought about getting off them.
+I knew the opioids were gonna fuck with my stomach, which is why around six to eight weeks I thought about getting off them.

 I took morphine every single day, every night.
 Mornings were the worst.

 It wasn’t for kicks—I needed it.
-I took it 2–3 times a day, then twice a day, then only once at night, until I just stopped one day.
+I took it two to three times a day, then twice a day, then only once at night, until I just stopped one day.
 I’ve been off it now for three weeks, going on four.
 No withdrawals at all, actually.

 A couple weeks later I weaned off the benzos—outside of my heart meds, I’m only taking Tylenol for headaches and a sleeper, which has been an ongoing issue for years.